cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 <!-- theme: info -->

 > Note that the `+` sign must be encoded for URLs (as `%2B`).
-Otherwise it will be interpreted as whitespace and the given date time will be considered invalid.
+Otherwise, it will be interpreted as whitespace and the given date time will be considered invalid.

 **Example**